determined-ai/determined/examples/computer_vision/unets_tf_keras/README.md

 * **distributed.yaml**: Same as `const.yaml`, but trains the model with multiple GPUs (distributed training).

 ## Data
-The data used for this script was fetched via Tensorflow Datasets as done by the tutorial itself.
+The data used for this script was fetched via TensorFlow Datasets as done by the tutorial itself.
 The original Oxford-IIIT Pet dataset is linked [here](https://www.robots.ox.ac.uk/~vgg/data/pets/).

 ## To Run